soc-hub-fi/rust-rv32imce-docker/README.md

 If it doesn't work for you and something else is also required, open an issue and I'll figure it out.

+## Using your SSH keys with the container

+With pre-existing SSH keys on the host machine:

+* On host: `podman cp ~/.ssh rust-rv32emc:/root/`
+* On container: `chmod 600 .ssh/id_ed25519 .ssh/id_ed25519.pub .ssh/config`